Energy Purchasing: Make Risk Your Advantage, Not Your Obstacle

 When someone talks about risk, what does it make you think of?
-Oftentimes it feels like a threat: hearing on the news that there’s high risk for flooding in your seaside town.
+Oftentimes it feels like a threat: hearing that there’s high risk for flooding in your seaside town on the news.
 Sometimes risk can be daring or dangerous: the bungee jumper standing at the edge of a bridge seeking a thrill.
 Whatever you think of when you talk about risk, chances are it’s nothing good.

 However, consider this lesson taught in introductory economics classes: Risk doesn’t mean something bad might happen, it means something unknown might happen.
 We’re simply not sure what the outcome will be.